Year 10 & 11 Options

 Geography

-Exam Board: OCR
+Exam Board: OCR GCSE

 Alongside the ability to think critically and creatively about the changing world, students will also develop fieldwork skills to allow them to investigate the theory learnt in class in the world around them.
 There are two field trips, one day trip and one residential, that explore the geography of contrasting places and environments.

 Geography bridges the gap between the natural and social sciences.
-By developing an understanding of how physical and human systems operate and by considering why others’ views may differ from their own, the subject enables students to make sense of the world around them and encourages them to become active local & global citizens.
+By developing an understanding of how physical and human systems operate and by considering why others’ views may differ from their own, the subject enables students to make sense of the world around them and encourages them to become active local and global citizens.

 Assessment of work